marcin-bo/Unit-Testing-In-Swift/Unit Testing Terminology.md

 - **Stubs** are objects that **return predefined values**:
     - Functions return hard-coded values.
 It always returns the same output regardless of the input.
     - Void functions are empty.
+    - Dynamic stubbed behaviour: we set an object property, and then, when we call the tested function, it returns that property as a result.
 - They don't have working implementations.
 - Examples:
     - A Stub that always return the same value when called with any arguments.